earlbellinger/LRSP_models/README.md

 <a href='https://arxiv.org/abs/2007.06488'><i>Solar structure and evolution</i></a>
 (see Tables 1 and 5 of the paper), to be published by
 <i>Living Reviews in Solar Physics</i>.
+In addition to the model structure, oscillation frequencies for the models are provided below.

 The model names are linked to ASCII files of the model structure, in the so-called GONG format.